qwazr/search/src/doc/api/schema/list.md

 [my_schema]
 ```

-If no index exists, an empty array is returned:
+If no schema exists, an empty array is returned:

 ```json
 []